stickyy17/py_project/README.md

-Our project on floight data and following tasks:
+Our project on flight data and following tasks:

 Step	Task Description		| 	SQL Techniques
 + Data generation